Rational Solutions of Painlev\'e V from Hankel Determinants and the Asymptotics of Their Pole Locations: Deift--Zhou steepest descent analysis

 \subsubsection{Local parametrices}

-The construction of the local parametrices is similar to that of Section \ref{Errorg0}.
-The only parametrix that is less commonly encountered (but see \cite{BertolaAdvances}) is the one that needs to be defined at the point $b$ in the case $\Re (s)>0$, when three main arcs meet at the same point (see Fig. \ref{Contoursinside}, left pane).
-Let $\DD_x$ denote a small disk centered at $x\in\{a_+,a_-, b,1\}$ and not containing any of the other branchpoints $a_+,a_-,b,1$.
-Inside each of these disks one has to define an appropriate local solution of the RHP \ref{RHPT0g1} or \ref{RHPT0g1s<0} (according to the sign of $\Re(s)>0$ or $\Re(s)<0$, respectively).
-Such a local solution (a.k.a. ``local parametrix'') is constructed in terms of Airy functions or Bessel functions.
-More specifically: \begin{enumerate} \item Inside $\mathbb D_{a_+}, \mathbb D_{a_-}$ the local parametrix is constructed in a manner analogous to what we illustrated in Section \ref{Errorg0}. \item Inside $\mathbb D_{b}$ the local parametrix is constructed also in terms of Airy functions, arranged however in a different formula along the lines explained in App. \ref{SecA3}. \item Inside $\mathbb D_1$ the local parametrix is constructed in terms of Bessel functions; this can be found in (\cite{VanlessenStrong}, Section 3, pag.
-155--156), or (\cite{BertoKatTov}, Section 4.2), and we will not enter into details since it is mainly irrelevant to the formulas that are of interest in this paper. \end{enumerate}
+The construction of the local parametrices is similar to that of Section~\ref{Errorg0}.
+The only parametrix that is less commonly encountered (but see \cite{BertolaAdvances}) is the one that needs to be defined at the point~$b$ in the case $\Re (s)>0$, when three main arcs meet at the same point (see Figure~\ref{Contoursinside}, left pane).
+Let~$\DD_x$ denote a small disk centered at $x\in\{a_+,a_-, b,1\}$ and not containing any of the other branch-points $a_+$, $a_-$, $b$, $1$.
+Inside each of these disks one has to define an appropriate local solution of the Riemann--Hilbert Problem~\ref{RHPT0g1} or the Riemann--Hilbert Problem~\ref{RHPT0g1s<0} (according to the sign of $\Re(s)>0$ or $\Re(s)<0$, respectively).
+Such a local solution (a.k.a.\ ``local parametrix'') is constructed in terms of Airy functions or Bessel functions.
+More specifically, \begin{enumerate}\itemsep=0pt \item[(1)] Inside $\mathbb D_{a_+}$, $\mathbb D_{a_-}$ the local parametrix is constructed in a manner analogous to what we illustrated in Section~\ref{Errorg0}. \item[(2)] Inside $\mathbb D_{b}$ the local parametrix is constructed also in terms of Airy functions, arranged however in a different formula along the lines explained in Appendix~\ref{SecA3}. \item[(3)] Inside $\mathbb D_1$ the local parametrix is constructed in terms of Bessel functions.
+This can be found in (see \cite[Section~3, p.~155--156]{VanlessenStrong}), or (see \cite[Section~4.2]{BertoKatTov}), and we will not enter into details since it is mainly irrelevant to the formulas that are of interest in this paper. \end{enumerate}

-\subsubsection{Summary; the approximating mesh of location of zeros}
+\subsubsection{Summary: The approximating mesh of location of zeros}